"It's a really different type of camp, and it's a lot of fun."

-If you are a high school student with a strong interest in the visual arts, SoVA’s Summer Art Camp is for you!
+If you are a high school student with a strong interest in the visual arts, Penn State School of Visual Arts' (SoVA) Summer Art Camp, Portfolio Thinking, was created for you!

-The camp, Portfolio Thinking, will take place June 25 - 30, at the University Park campus.
-Open to students entering grades 9 through 12 (and just-graduated seniors), the camp will provide an intensive residential studio workshop program across various art media.
+The camp will take place June 25 - 30, at the University Park campus.
+Open to high school students entering grades 9 through 12 (and just-graduated seniors), the camp provides an intensive residential studio workshop program across various art media.